Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/setup.md

 | Tag | BR  | EUNE | EUW | LAN | LAS | NA  | OCE | RU  | TR  | JP  | KR  | PH  | SG  | TW  | TH  | VN  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Region | Brazil | Europe Nordic & East | Europe West | Latin America North | Latin America South | North America | Oceania | Russia | Turkey | Japan | Republic of Korea | The Philippines | Singapore, Malaysia & Indonesia | Taiwan, Hong Kong & Macao | Thailand | Vietnam |

+> Don't worry, you can always choose any region you want.
+Setting the default region will not lock any other regions.
+>{.is-warning}

 > You can change this setting later in the configuration if you wish (see [`/config`](/en/commands/important/config)).
 >{.is-info}